aegiswp/theme/readme.txt

 == Description ==

-Aegis is a sleek and refined WordPress theme, perfectly crafted for those seeking a harmonious blend of style and functionality.
-It boasts rapid load times, ensuring your audience remains engaged from the outset.
-Graceful animation features add a layer of sophistication, while its plethora of patterns, templates, and custom-built block editor blocks offer limitless design possibilities.
-With an intuitive header and footer builder, you have complete control over your site's navigation and layout.
-Tailored for academic publishing, Aegis also shines as a premier WooCommerce theme for e-commerce ventures.
+Aegis is a sleek theme that promises agility and a lightweight design.
+It features elegant animations that add a sophisticated touch without hindering performance.
+The theme comes with a diverse array of block patterns, including full-page layouts, to ensure precise design control.
+Its latest full site editing capability facilitates real-time customization.
+With a solid foundation for ecommerce, it is well-suited for blogging, media outlets, and academic publishing.

 == Changelog ==